Pyegorchik/fuzzy-wafle/README.md

 The whole program is written in Rust because I want to become Rust developer and I am learning how to use it.
 Yep, it's nor super efficient and productive to wtrite such app in Rust.
 However, it's fun!

 # Plans:
-1.Make random choosing \n
+1.Make random choosing

-2.Make opportunity to add new slots \n
+2.Make opportunity to add new slots

-3.Make web version \n
+3.Make web version

-4.Add anime \n
+4.Add anime

 5.Sleep

 6.Dota 2

 7.Make wheel(?)

 8.Add wheel to the website

 9.Try to replicate other parts of https://pointauc.ru/ .

 Sincerwely yours,
 Pyegorchik.